 A personal injury or medical negligence can result in a loss of earnings for the injured party.
 RS Forensic is experienced in quantifying loss of earnings claims where the injured party is a self-employed individual or business owner and hence the loss of earnings results from reduced profits in the underlying business.

-A loss of pension typically arises as a consequence of lost earnings and we have experience of quantifying lost pension in respect of defined benefit, money purchase and state pension schemes.
-The introduction of auto-enrolment pension legislation means that many employed claimants who may not previously have been enrolled in an employer’s pension scheme would now be entitled to benefit from a minimum level of pension contributions.
+There may also be a loss of pension for the injured party.
+We have experience of quantifying loss of pension claims in respect of defined benefit, money purchase and state pension schemes.
+The introduction of auto-enrolment pension legislation means that many employed claimants who may not have previously been enrolled in their employer’s pension scheme would now be entitled to benefit from a minimum level of pension contributions.

-Where a business has failed as a result of a personal injury or medical negligence.
-In these circumstances it may be appropriate to quantify the loss by reference to the value of the claimant’s business.
+Where a business has failed as a result of a personal injury or medical negligence, it may be appropriate to quantify the loss of earnings claim with reference to the value of the claimant’s business.
 We are experienced in business valuations and can assist with loss of earnings claims in such circumstances.

-Our work also includes the quantification of losses associated with fatal accidents and dependency claims.
+We also assist with quantification of losses associated with fatal accidents and loss of dependency claims.